aledeluca/academic-kickstart/content/post/character-encoding-issues.md

 A very old web server is currently forcing me to encode this page using the Windows-1252 charset instead of the modern standard UTF-8.
-In addition to making every tiny change more time-consuming, this also prevents me to show my Czech colleagues' names properly.
+In addition to making every tiny change more time-consuming, this also prevents me to display my Czech colleagues' names properly.
 My apologies; looking for a way to fix this.